rav291/Restaurant_Finder/README.md

 # Restaurant_Finder

-* Using this application one can add, update, delete restuarants.
+* Using this application one can add, update, delete restaurants.

 * Every restaurant can be given a rating and reviewed by a unique user.